 “We’ve been talking for years about New York.
 We’re big believers in that market,” Goldstein said.
 “The recent announcement by Gov. Hochul about three licenses is encouraging.
 We’re in the hunt.
 I wouldn’t want to overplay our hand and say what our opportunity might be, but it’s a massive market, underserved by the current product.”

 The American Gaming Association lists more than 30 casinos in New York State but while a few are substantial many are quite small, and the ones located downstate have electronic games only.
 None would be considered on a scale with Vegas.

 Meanwhile, Las Vegas Sands is known for its elaborate destination casino resorts.

 “By any metric that should be a massive market for us so we’re deep into it,” Goldstein said of the New York metropolitan area.
 “We were there last week, we have a team on the ground working through it, and we’re hoping to get a license.
 That’s all I’ll say about that.”

 No Rush to Get Into NY Sports Betting

-While Las Vegas Sands is interested in a traditional Vegas-style casino for New York, as is Hard Rock, other gaming companies have joined the rush to get into the mobile New York sports betting market.
+While Las Vegas Sands is interested in a traditional Vegas-style casino for New York, as is Hard Rock, other gaming companies have joined the rush to get into the NY Sports Betting Apps market.
 The state has given the greenlight to nine operators but Las Vegas Sands isn’t one of them.

 The NY market launched on Jan.
 8 with four sportsbooks and LVS is no hurry to get into a frantic battle for sports betting customers that’s likely to be expensive for operators.